A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms

 This structure of the localization cost inequality simplifies the triangle inequality proof when we apply the Minkowski inequality.
-Note that we have ignored the range of indexes as they are not so important.
+Note that we have not included the range of the indexes for notational clarify.